Vanattar/Election_Analysis/README.md

 5. Determine the winner of the election based on popular vote.

 ## Resources
--Data Source: election_results.csv
+Data Source: election_results.csv

--Software: Python 3.6.1, Visual Studieo Code, 1.38.1
+Software: Python 3.9., Visual Studio Code, 1.67.

 ## Summary
 The analysis of the election show that there were 369,712 votes cast in the election.
 The candidates were candidate 1 Charles Casper Stockham.
 Candidate 2 Diana DeGette and candidate 3 Raymon Anthony Doane.
 The candidate results were candidate 1 received 23% of the votes and 85,213 votes.
 Candidate 2 received 73.8% of the votes and 272,892 votes.
 Candidate 3 received 3.1% of the votes and 11,606 votes.
 The winner of the election was candidate 2, Diana DeGette, who received 73.8% of the vote and 272,892 votes.

 ## Challenge Overview

 ## Challenge Summary